Alf21/event-system/README.md

+Moved from private development to public development after an half year.
+This was only a project on my own to learn how extern classes works and how to develop a extensible system.
+So this is not in any way a professional code but a beginning ;)

+Have FUN with this.

+### Who has written this awesome code? :D ###

+It's me, Alf21

 ### What is this repository for? ###

 This Plugin is for SAMP (Shoebill Plugin) and it is written in Java.